 There sure are.
 Many apps tell you where to find free and paid campsites, as well as what amenities they have such as toilets, BBQs, dump stations and more.
 Some of these apps even work offline, so you can download the maps and then view all locations even without data.
 Try these apps for free campgrounds and free overnight camping.

 Well, it’ll probably come as no surprise that you might have to go without a hot shower or flushing toilet for a couple of nights.

 In our experience facilities at free campsites can vary greatly – so try to be as prepared as you can.
 Roadside rest stops are the most basic and usually have no toilets or access to water.
 But, luckily for you, there are also lots of free campsites that do have toilets and some even have showers.

 Keep in mind, if you want to power up your campervan’s second battery and charge electrical devices, you’ll need to plug in at a paid campsite.
 As a general guide, we usually recommend our customers pay for a campsite at least once every 3-4 nights – but of course, that’s totally up to your budget and travel preferences!

 Free camping is a great way to travel in Australia, and the more knowledge you have, the better it can be.
 Have you had any experiences with free camping in Australia you think would be worth sharing?
 We’d love to hear about them!

-For more information on Free Camping in New South Wales, Victoria, South Australia, Western Australia, and Queensland, check out our dedicated blogs.
+For more information on Free Camping in New South Wales, Victoria, South Australia, Western Australia, and Queensland, check out our dedicated blogs or check out our our free camping Australia article library!
 We give you our top free camping picks for each location, the amenities available and what you need to know!
 Happy exploring!